 The highlight of diving at Turneffe, and one of the best sites in Belize, is The Elbow.
 This exposed southern point is a congregation area for for large schools of jacks and snappers, thousands of groupers come here to spawn, and sharks and rays are also attracted to the area by all the fish action.
 It's a 'must do' dive site.

 There is good diving all around the atoll, with each area offering something a little different to the rest.
 There only a few small resorts dotted around Turneffe, each built on their own idyllic palm fringed island (caye).
+Check out your options to stay at this diving and nature retreat:

 With over 70 different sites to dive at the atoll, stays of 1 week are ideal although shorter stays are possible too.
 Packages are normally inclusive of full board accommodation, diving and boat transfers from Belize City.